-All international students must obtain a study permit for a program that is more than six months or for a program six months or less if it has an integrated and mandatory work component.
+All international students must obtain a Student Visa for a program that is more than six months, or for a program six months or less if it has an integrated and mandatory work component.

 Student Visas.
 Study 6 months or longer in Canada:

-Once you receive your official Letter of Acceptance from ABM College, you must apply for a Study Permit.
+Once you receive your official Letter of Acceptance from ABM College, you must apply for a Student Visa.

-To obtain your Study Permit and/or your Temporary Resident Visa you must visit the nearest Canadian Embassy, High Commission, or Consulate.
+To obtain your Student Visa and/or your Temporary Resident Visa you must visit the nearest Canadian Embassy, High Commission, or Consulate.

 For further information, visit Citizenship and Immigration Canada.

-- Check processing time for study permit applications (Citizenship and Immigration Canada)
+- Check processing time for Student Visa applications (Citizenship and Immigration Canada)

-Contracts with international clients for such training programs shall be negotiated in accordance with ABM College Policies, Guidelines and Procedures.
+Contracts with international students for such training programs shall be negotiated in accordance with ABM College Policies, Guidelines and Procedures.

 The authority to enter into such contracts shall be permitted by the officials designated at ABM College.